 A common and fun option available with many Top Bar hives is a viewing window, spanning the length of the box.
 Given the length and height of this window, this makes the Top Bar one of the better choices if you want a non-intrusive quick scan of your bees.

 The top is a hinged design that protects the hive from rain and wind.

-Langstroth beehives can start off small, simply by using a single box.
+Langstroth beehives generally start off small and are expanded simply by adding boxes.
 This ensures that the bees have a well-defined, relatively small area in which to start building comb.
-This isn't so easy with a Top Bar hive since there is just one box, the same size whether you just introduced your bees or you have a mature colony.
+This isn’t so easy with a Top Bar hive since there is just one box, the same size whether you just introduced your bees or you have a mature colony.

 To address this and ensure the bees initially live in a smaller area when first introduced, Top Bar beekeepers often use a follower board.
 This is merely a piece of wood that segments off a portion of the box.
 The entrances on the other side of the board are blocked so that no bees can enter.
 As the colony expands the follower board can be moved along the box, providing the bees with more space.
 Eventually, it is simply removed.

 Some follower boards also feature a hole so that the empty side of the follower board can house a feeder, connected to the hole.
 The bees access the feeder through that hole.

 - Self-contained: The Top Bar is a wonderfully straightforward and simple design, with everything you – and your bees – need in one elegant package

 - Convenient for the beekeeper: The waist-high box is extremely easy to access

 - No heavy lifting: The box uses relatively light top bars, from which comb is drawn by the bees.
 These only weigh around 8 lbs when fully loaded with honey

 - Easy to harvest honey: Harvesting honey from a single comb from a Top Bar hive is very straightforward